EngineerWill/fbcp-ili9341/README.md

 Current limitations of 3-wire communication are:
  - The performance option `ALL_TASKS_SHOULD_DMA` is currently not supported, there is an issue with DMA chaining that prevents this from being enabled.
 As result, CPU usage on 3-wire displays will be slightly higher than on 4-wire displays.
  - The performance option `OFFLOAD_PIXEL_COPY_TO_DMA_CPP` is currently not supported.
 As a result, 3-wire displays may not work that well on single core Pis like Pi Zero.
- - This has only been tested on my Adafruit SSD1351 128x96 RGB OLED display, which can be soldered to operate in 3-wire SPI mode, so testing has not been particularly extensive.
  - Displays that have a 16-bit wide command word, such as ILI9486, do not currently work in 3-wire ("17-bit") mode.
 (But ILI9486L has 8-bit command word, so that does work)

 #### Does fbcp-ili9341 work with I2C, DPI, MIPI DSI or USB connected displays?